rroland10/dex223-bug-bounty/CODE_OF_CONDUCT.md

-# 📜 Dex223 Bug Bounty Code of Conduct
+# Dex223 Bug Bounty Code of Conduct

-## 🎯 Our Commitment
+## Our Commitment

 Dex223 is committed to fostering an inclusive, respectful, and collaborative environment for all participants in our bug bounty program.
 This code of conduct outlines our expectations for behavior and the consequences for unacceptable conduct.
+As a decentralized team, we value community-driven approaches and flexibility.

-## 🤝 Expected Behavior
+## Expected Behavior

 ### Professional Conduct
 - **Respect**: Treat all participants with respect and dignity